billywibowo7/Billy-Portfolio/README.md

 1. Load Data
  Load the data from “BearTraining.csv” and “BearTesting.csv” using SparkSession.
 2. Select Features
 After load the data, select three important features that will be used for training.
-My selection is Front Claws, Pupillary Distance, and Ear Shape)
+My selections are Front Claws, Pupillary Distance, and Ear Shape)
 3. Data Preprocessing
 This step is to remove any missing values in the data.
 4. Transform Data